Ride a Bike and Walk

 Tips for Riding to Work

-One of the most common reasons that people don’t ride to work is because there are no shower facilities at their workplace and they are afraid of smelling bad.
-One thing that you can do is encourage your employer to provide showers for their employees.
+One of the most common reasons that people don’t ride to work is because there are no shower facilities at their workplace.
+One thing that you can do is encourage your employer to provide showers.
 Sometimes it’s as simple as asking.

 Failing that, there are ways to ride to work and still be presentable:

-- Consider joining the YMCA or similar organization.
-They have shower facilities for their members, and conveniently have a location in Downtown Pittsburgh
+- Consider joining the YMCA.
+They have shower facilities for their members, and conveniently have a location in Downtown Pittsburgh;

-- If you can’t leave work clothes at work, you can carry them in your panniers.
+- If you can’t leave clothes at work, you can carry them in your panniers.
 A good way to keep them from wrinkling is to roll them instead of folding them.
-Or, you can purchase a folding shirt carrier, available at many outdoor stores.
+Or, you can purchase a folding shirt carrier, available at many outdoor stores;

 - Consider packing a moist towelette and deodorant.
 A quick wipe down is sometimes all you need to freshen up.